falkowich/pyise-ers/README.md

 To run the "manual" tests:

 * make a copy of config-DEFAULT.py to config.py
-* edit uri_list with settings to your test ise server
+* edit uri_27 and/or uri_30 with settings to your test ise server
 * run python manual_test_ers.py

 ### Pytest